 Similar to the App Store, only the first couple lines are displayed above the fold on Google Play.

-Uber Eats is a good example of an app that has spaced out their above the fold text, which makes the app's description much easier for potential users to read.
+Uber Eats is a good example of an app that has spaced out their description above the fold text, which makes the app's description much easier for potential users to read.
 Even from this brief preview of its long description, Uber Eats included valuable keywords such as "hungry", "food", and "delivered".

 To test out your long description optimization for Google Play, only change your app description to measure the effect that the change had on your downloads.
-Since the long description directly affects your keywords on Google Play, make certain to monitor your keyword rankings after changes to your description, as outlined in Lesson 4.
+Since the long description directly affects your keywords on Google Play, make sure to monitor your keyword rankings after changes to your description, as outlined in Lesson 4.

 In the next lesson, we are going to show you how to possibly increase your download by 2X or more, by implementing one ASO strategy.